logo

 Programme overview

-(Algo|Afro) Futures will take place between June - August at Vivid Projects in Birmingham.
-The mentoring programme consists of five workshops focusing on live coding music and visuals.
-Strudel will be the software used for creating music, and Hydra the software used for creating visuals.
+(Algo|Afro) Futures took place between June - August at Vivid Projects in Birmingham.
+It consisted of five workshops focusing on live coding music and visuals.
+The workshops focused on TidalCycles from 2021 - 2022 and Strudel in 2023 and 2025.
+For visuals participants learnt Hydra.

 Key information